lukostry/weather-app/README.md

 REACT_APP_OPEN_WEATHER_API_KEY=MY_KEY
 ```
 2. Install dependencies: `yarn install`
-3. Runs the app in the development mode: `yarn start`
+3. Runs the app in the development mode: `yarn start` (by default it will be available under http://localhost:3000)

 ## Stack